The emergence of thousands of COVID-19 cases in Thailand’s jails underscores the threat posed by overcrowded prisons across Asia.

 As Thailand battles its third wave of COVID-19 infections, a large number of cases are emerging among the country’s prison populations.

-Thailand has recorded lebih daripada 70,000 new COVID-19 cases over the past month, bringing the country’s total number of cases to 137,894 dengan 873 kematian, according to data from Johns Hopkins University.
+Thailand has recorded lebih dari 70,000 new COVID-19 cases over the past month, bringing the country’s total number of cases to 137,894 dengan 873 meninggal, according to data from Johns Hopkins University.

 The outbreaks of cases within prisons stem in part from overcrowding and inadequate healthcare facilities provided for inmates.
 The situation is similar in other countries in the region, where rights groups and prison reform advocates have been warning about COVID-19 outbreaks.